Zero-Tang/NoirVisor/doc/rust.md

 	```
 - Functions that are callable in C must begin with `#[no_mangle] pub extern "C" (unsafe) fn`.
 - Naming convention is the same to the [Rust default](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html), with following additions:
-	- Architecture/Hardware-specific names must begin with its name ID.
+	- Architecture/Hardware-specific names must begin with its name ID as prefix.
+	- Method names must be concise, preferably a verb with optional nouns and/or adverbs.
+- Modules that handle VM-Exits forbid using the global allocator.
+An automated allocator checker will be enforced.